-In this tutorial we are going to make an LED blink on and off using a raspberry pi.
+Within this tutorial we are going to make an LED blink on and off using a raspberry pi and python.

 Equipment You Will Need

 - 2 x male to female jumper wires